marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Homework

 Most homework will be in the form of Jupyter notebooks.
-Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file. :warning: **Be sure to include your full name in the filename of each of your assignments (e.g. `assignment_name-your_full_name.ipynb`).** :warning: **All homework is due by midnight on the due date**.
+Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file. :warning: **Be sure to include your full name in the filename of each of your assignments (e.g. `assignment-your_full_name.ipynb`).** :warning: **All homework is due by midnight on the due date**.
 Note that uploading to Canvas can sometimes be less than instantaneous, so DON'T WAIT UNTIL ONE MINUTE BEFORE MIDNIGHT ON THE DEADLINE TO SUBMIT.
 Late homework is NOT acceptable.

 * Python basics
 * NumPy arrays and plotting